 J.P.
 Morgan makes no representation or warranty, express or implied, to the owners of the Funds or any member of the public regarding the advisability of investing in securities generally, or in the Funds particularly, or the ability of the J.P.
 Morgan EMBI Global Core Index and J. P. Morgan ESG EMBI Global Diversified Index (the "Underlying Indices") to track general bond market performance.
 As to the Funds, JPMS's only relationship to BlackRock is the licensing of the Underlying Indices which are determined, composed and calculated by JPMS without regard to BlackRock or the Funds.
 JPMS has no obligation to take the needs of BlackRock Funds Advisors ("BFA") or its affiliates or the owners of the Funds into consideration in determining, composing or calculating the Underlying Indices.
 JPMS is not responsible for, nor has it participated in, any aspect of the structuring of any attribute of the Funds, the determination of the timing of the offering of the Funds, the pricing of the Funds, or in the manner of operation of the Funds.
+JPMS has no obligation or liability in connection with the administration, marketing or trading of the Funds.
 All information provided herein regarding the Underlying Indices or any other index provided by JPMS (collectively, the "Indexes"), including without limitation, the levels of the Indexes, is provided for informational purposes only.
 The Indexes are the exclusive property of JPMS, and JPMS retains all property rights therein.